Siceth/Stratus-Stat-Utilities/README.md

 * libcurl 7.19.x (should come with PycURL)
 * python-tabulate
 * BeautifulSoup 4.4.x
+* Packaging

-You should be able to do the trick with `pip install lxml pycurl tabulate beautifulsoup4`
+You should be able to do the trick with `pip install lxml pycurl tabulate beautifulsoup4 packaging`

 ## Configuration